binerogroup/documentation/_sources/networking/ports.rst.txt

 - Name your port.

-- Select the :doc:`private network <router/private-network/index>` you want to connect to under "Network".
+- Select the :doc:`network <network/index>` you want to connect to under "Network".

 - Select **Subnet** under **IP address or subnet**.
 If you would rather manage your IP-configuration on your instance manually (not recommended), you would instead leave "unspecified".

-- Select the :doc:`private subnet <router/private-subnet/index>` you want to use.
+- Select the :doc:`subnet <subnet/index>` you want to use.

 - Press **Create**